 HEALTH & SAFETY

-At Solelim, campers’ health and safety are our highest priorities.
+At Solelim, health and safety is our highest priority.
 All camp health professionals are fully informed about health issues prior to camp and they communicate with campers’ families during the summer should there be a need.

-Our fully equipped Health Centre is staffed by a nurse seven days a week, from wakeup until dinner.
-Our nurse is responsible for administering all prescription and non-prescription medications, treating minor medical problems and monitoring health trends.
-When the nurse is not available, staff members trained in first aid are responsible for providing basic care.
+Our fully equipped Health Centre is staffed by a nurse seven days a week.
+Our nurse administers prescription and non-prescription medications, runs daily clinics, cares for sick/injured campers and monitors health trends.

 A doctor visits camp once a week.
 If a camper requires a physician consultation in the absence of our doctor, campers are taken to the Medical Clinic at Four Corners in Sudbury, which is a ten minute drive from camp.
 We are also able to access dental and orthodontic care in Sudbury.

-Camp Solelim retains the services of a social worker who specializes in working with adolescents through the Toronto District School Board.
-Our social worker schedules weekly camper care check-ins with our Head Counsellor and Director and is available for consultation as needed.
+Camp Solelim retains the services of a social worker who specializes in working with adolescents.
+Our social worker schedules weekly check-ins with our Camper Care Team and Director and is available for consultation as needed.